Welcome to Trinity's Malta Centre.

 For Speech and Drama, Masquerade is the official Malta centre.
 The vast syllabus incorporates 150 years of experience of Trinity exams.
 The centre offers an integrated framework to support and encourage the most imaginative learning, teaching and participation in the widest range of performance and communication skills.

-All Trinity exams are fully recognized by the Malta Qualifications Council within the Malta Qualifications Framework.
+All Trinity exams are fully recognised by the Malta Qualifications Council within the Malta Qualifications Framework.

 Please see Become a Registered Exam Centre with Trinity.